itsmethahseer/Cancer_Prediction/README.md

 ## Usage

-1. Run the Django development server:
+1. Run the fastapi development server:

 2. Access the web application in your web browser at `http://localhost:8000/`.